HomeSecExplorer/Proxmox-Hardening-Guide/docs/pve9-hardening-guide.md

 **Level 1**

 **Description**\
-Prefer control **1.2.7 Avoid LXC - Run Container Platforms Inside VMs**.
-If that is not an option in your environment, run LXC containers unprivileged so that the container's root user is mapped to an unprivileged host UID/GID via user namespaces.
+Prefer control **1.2.7 Avoid LXC/OCI - Run Container Platforms Inside VMs**.
+If that is not an option in your environment, run LXC/OCI containers unprivileged so that the container's root user is mapped to an unprivileged host UID/GID via user namespaces.
 This reduces the impact of container escapes and enables safer device and mount handling.
 Use privileged containers only when a specific, justified need exists.

 **Measures**